BitrixInfo/yii2-tilda-api/README.md

 Usage
 =====
-The two most common goals of this extension are to save Tilda pages to lhe local database and then showing them to the end user.
+The two most common goals of this extension are saving Tilda pages to lhe local database and then showing them to the end user.
 The following instruction shows some common usage patterns for this extension.
+All examples assume that you are using Gii-generated CRUD.

 Saving pages
 ------------